sql-machine-learning/elasticdl/docs/designs/elasticdl_operator.md

 to ElasticDL as well.
 We introduce a [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to define the workload of ElasticDL jobs.
-Then, we describe each ElastiDL job with a YAML file according to the CRD.
+Then, we describe each ElasticDL job with a YAML file according to the CRD.
 The custom controller handles the request from the YAML file.

 Please note the fact that the controller only launches